Menelaos Lountemis: Early life

-Lountemis was born to a Greek family as Dimitrios "Takis" Valasiadis either in 1906 in Agia Kyriaki in Asia Minor or in 1912 in Constantinople.
+Lountemis was born to a Greek family as Dimitrios "Takis" Valasiadis (Δημήτριος (Τάκης) Βαλασιάδης) either in 1906 in Agia Kyriaki in Asia Minor or in 1912 in Constantinople.
 He was the only son among the five children of Grigoris Balassoglou (who after fleeing Turkey and finding refuge in Greece changed it to Valassiadis) and Domna Tsouflidi.
 His family came as refugees from Yalova after the Greek genocide, and they initially settled in Aegina, then in Edessa and finally in the village Exaplatanos of Pella, where he lived from 1923 to 1932 when he moved to Kozani.
 He lived for a while in the state boarding house of Edessa.
 His family was wealthy, but bankrupted in the Greco-Turkish War (1919–22) and Lountemis had to work hard in his adolescence as a scullion, shoeblack, cantor, and teacher in villages of Almopia, and even as a foreman at the then under construction Gallikos river infrastructure works.
 In the 10th grade – of the six-grade secondary school of that time – he left school due to political reasons and he was expelled from all secondary schools of his country.
 (His engagement in left-wing politics and his political activities from inside the lines of the Communist Party of Greece cost him his expulsion from the entire school system.)

 Through an odyssey of successive resettlements, from Edessa to a state boarding house in Kozani and then to Volos, following a wandering group of that time, he finally reached Athens and became a close connection of Kostas Varnalis, Angelos Sikelianos and Miltiadis Malakassis.
 The latter helped him to be appointed to the "Athenian Club" as a librarian in 1938 and to recover financially.
 At the same time his friendship with Professor of Philosophy Nikolaos Veis, would allow him to attend courses at the School of Philosophy of Athens.
 A lot of literary successes followed and he became a member of the Hellenic Association of Litterateurs, under the presidency of Nikos Kazantzakis.